Location and facilities

 - Harvey cardiopulmonary trainer.
 This full-sized portable manikin realistically simulates many cardiac diseases.

-Students have access to the main university library, as well as libraries at all the hospitals, such as the Western General and Royal Hospital for Sick Children.
+Students have access to the main university library, as well as libraries at all the hospitals, such as the Western General and Royal Infirmary.